socialpandas/sidekiq-superworker/README.md

 ### Redis replaced ActiveRecord

 ActiveRecord was used as the datastore in 0.x due to application-specific requirements, but Redis is a far better choice for many reasons, especially given that Sidekiq uses Redis.
 When upgrading to 1.x, you'll need to let all of your superjobs complete, then upgrade to 1.x, then resume running superjobs.
 You can drop the 'sidekiq_superworker_subjobs' table, if you like.

+### Superworker.define replaced Superworker.create

+The name of the `Superworker.create` method caused confusion, as some users would call it multiple times.
+Since it defines a class, it's been renamed to `Superworker.define`.
+You'll need to replace it accordingly.

 Testing
 -------